Production of $\pi^{+}\pi^{-}$ pairs in diffractive photon-proton and in proton-proton collisions revisited, in particular concerning the Drell-S\"oding contribution: Results for the reaction and discussion of

-In Fig.~\ref{fig:2a} we show the distributions of the two-pion invariant mass.
+In figure~\ref{fig:2a} we show the distributions of the two-pion invariant mass for the reaction (\ref{1.2}), taking into account resonance production of $\rho^{0}$ and $\omega$ and the Drell-S\"oding (DS) contribution.
 In the panel~(a) we show the results for the DS contribution from \cite{Lebiedowicz:2014bea} including the $\Pom$, $f_{2 \Reg}$, and $\rho_{\Reg}$ exchanges.
-In the panel~(b) we show the results for our improved DS model.
+In the panel~(b) we show the results with our improved DS model.
 The skewing of the $\rho(770)$ line-shape caused by the interference of the $\rho^{0}$ and $\pi^{+} \pi^{-}$ continuum contributions is much more significant within the revised model.
 The $\rho$-$\omega$ interference effect is also clearly exposed.